Exabel/api/exabel/api/data/doc/relationships.rst

 Relationships
 *************

-A *relationship* belongs to exactly one relationship type and defines a directed relationship between two concrete entities.
-For two specific entities, there can be at most one relationship of the same type between them.
+A `relationship` is a directed connection between two entities with a relationship type, that is, it is a connection `from` one entity `to` another entity.
+There can only be a single relationship of the same type and in the same direction between any two entities.

-Relationships created and managed by Exabel are exclusively between Exabel’s entities.

-Relationships created and managed by a customer are between their and Exabel’s entities in any combination.
+Typically a relationship only makes sense for specific entity types: For example, the relationship HAS_LISTING requires the `from` entity to be a company and the `to` entity to be a listing.
+However, this restriction is not enforced.

+Exabel maintains a large number relationships between entities in the global namespace.
+These relationship all have one of the relationship types in the global namespace.

+Customers can create new relationships between any entities they have access to, that is, both entities in the global namespace and in their own namespace.

 The collection id for relationships is ``relationships``.